Serial killer Dennis Nilsen inspires three-part ITV drama

-The general public’s fascination with sordid cases like this has meant that there have been a number of TV documentaries over the years, most recently by Emporium Productions for CBS Reality and Crackit Productions for Channel 4.
+The case is not a new one for television.
+There have been a number of documentaries over the years, most recently by Emporium Productions for CBS Reality and Crackit Productions for Channel 4.
 There have been books, too, including the one I wrote with the late Brian McConnell which took most of my professional time from the day of Nilsen’s arrest until his trial.

 Since Nilsen, more spectacular serial killers in terms of the number of victims have come to light, among the Greater Manchester family doctor Harold Shipman, convicted of 15, but probably responsible for 218 and possibly up to 250.
 He featured in the CBS series the week before Nilsen.